 The program will also encourage you to have fun and experience life beyond Donner Summit.
 Regular activities include picnics at Donner Lake or Lake Tahoe, backpacking on the Pacific Coast Trail, attending local events such as the Truckee Rodeo, and trips to Reno where you can see movies, play mini-golf, dine out or see a minor league baseball game.
 Evening and weekend activities at school have included Iron Chef cooking competitions, game nights and movie nights.

-The small size and low staff-to-resident ratio of the residential life program will allow you to receive personalized attention on a daily basis.
+The small size and low resident to staff ratio of the residential life program will allow you to receive personalized attention on a daily basis.
 In the family-like atmosphere fostered in the residence hall, residential staff members enjoy being a part of the development of student-athletes beyond the classroom and the hill — and both residents and faculty thrive on the relationships that result.
 We can't replace your home life, but we are able to provide a safe, comfortable and nurturing atmosphere where you will succeed.

 Good food is an important part of providing a comfortable atmosphere, especially for active athletes.
 Our full-time cooking staff takes pride in providing healthy and delicious food every day.